It is National Women’s History Month and one woman that has always impressed me is Betty Dodson (August 1929-October 2020).

 Betty encouraged females to explore their bodies and sexuality.
-She supported touching as well as viewing your vulva with a mirror while relaxing on the floor.
+She supported touching and viewing your vulva with a mirror while relaxing on the floor.
 She constantly reminded us that sex is supposed to be fun and playful.

-She was a pioneer at helping women overcoming negative body image and overcoming the fear of feeling pleasure.
+She was a pioneer in helping women overcome negative body image and overcoming the fear of feeling pleasure.
 Women learned it was perfectly okay to have sex with themselves.
 Masturbation and understanding what feels good to your vulva is a powerful tool to have.

 Betty taught us that self-loving through solo sex is an acceptable form of expression.
 Masturbation is a wonderful way to connect with yourself and understand your sexual response.
-When you learn your own sexual response and what your body enjoys it is easier for you to be able to communicate this when you have a partner.
+When you learn your own sexual response and what your body enjoys, it is easier for you to communicate this with a partner.

 She supported masturbation also an option to do at the same time with your partner.

 Betty did a fantastic job at educating females about their vulva and vagina.
 As she has been known to say, the vagina is just the birth canal.

 Betty wrote 3 popular informative easy-to-read books.
 Liberating Masturbation, Sex for One, and Orgasms for Two.